gperdrizet/hill_climber/_sources/user_guide.rst.txt

-User Guide
+User guide
 ==========

 This guide explains the key concepts and parameters of Hill Climber.

-Data Format and Terminology
+Data format and terminology
 ----------------------------

 Hill Climber works with tabular data: